at-pi/React-Tic-Tac-Toe-game/README.md

 * Features of App *

-    Lets you play tic-tac-toe,
+    1.Lets you play tic-tac-toe
-    Indicates when a player has won the game,
-    Stores a game’s history as a game progresses, Allows players to review a game’s history and see previous versions of a game’s board.
+    2.Indicates when a player has won the game 3.Stores a game’s history as a game progresses 4.Allows players to review a game’s history and see previous versions of a game’s board